 There were difficulties with the flight test program, both the second and third prototypes being lost in accidents, but the aircraft proved satisfactory and so the prototypes were followed by 55 production "AJ-1s", with initial deliveries to the Navy in September 1949.

-* The AJ-1 was powered by twin Pratt & Whitney (P&W) R2800-44W two-row 18-cylinder radial engines providing 1,790 kW (2,400 HP) each, with one mounted on each wing and driving a four-bladed propeller, plus an Allison J33 centrifugal-flow turbojet providing 20.46 kN (2,090 kgp / 4,600 lbf) thrust in the tail.
+* The AJ-1 was powered by twin Pratt & Whitney (P&W) R2800-44W Double Wasp two-row 18-cylinder radial engines providing 1,790 kW (2,400 HP) each, with one mounted on each wing and driving a four-bladed propeller, plus an Allison J33 centrifugal-flow turbojet providing 20.46 kN (2,090 kgp / 4,600 lbf) thrust in the tail.
 The jet engine intake was on the back of the aircraft between the wings, featuring a door that closed when the jet engine wasn't in use, reducing drag; the exhaust was under the tail.
 All three engines used the same type of aviation gas fuel.
-The twin radials were used for cruise, with the jet engine used for takeoffs and combat boost speed.
+The twin radials were used for cruise, with the jet engine kicked in for takeoffs and combat boost speed.
 JATO units could also be attached.

 The AJ-1 was of all-metal construction, with tricycle landing gear, all retracting backward, with single-wheel nose gear and double-wheel main gear in the engine nacelles.
 It had high-mounted straight wings which folded up under hydraulic control outboard of the engines, and featured wingtip fuel tanks.
 It is unclear if the wingtip tanks could be removed; the only pictures of Savages without them are of the prototypes.
 The tailfin had a large forward fillet, with the tailplane mounted at mid-height on the tailfin; the tailplane folded to the right just above the tailplane for carrier hangar storage.
 For some aerodynamic reason, there was a strake airfoil on each side of the tail.
 There was a stinger-type arresting hook under the tail.